pemn/pycds/README.md

 ### Installation
 Manually download all files.
 Edit the `dataverse_settings.json` file with your organization specific parameters.
 A Azure App Id is required.
 Create one in azure portal if needed.
+Tenant Id and server URL can be found in: Office365 > Power Apps > Session Details.
 ### Usage
 Instantiate the client and call the authenticate function:
 ```